The Grand Tour: History

 The show's name, The Grand Tour, was revealed in May 2016.
 Clarkson said the name brought to mind the tradition of Grand Tours, and reflected how the show would travel to several different countries to film.
 There was speculation that the show could be called Gear Knobs after a trademark application was made for that name by an associated company, but Clarkson stated in October 2015 that this would not be the title.
 He explained in April 2016 that the word "Gear" could not be used for legal reasons.

 Initially, the show's format was to present individual television films, using location shooting without studio segments.
 They later came up with the idea of using a travelling tent to provide a mobile "studio", to go along with The Grand Tour name.
 They would be able to use local audience members, and would give the hosts the opportunity to explore the local culture around cars.
 According to Wilman, the idea to film audience segments in a tent came from Clarkson, who had seen an episode of True Detective that took place at a Baptist revival ceremony.

 On 13 December 2018, while shooting the final episode for Series 3, it was announced that the show had been renewed for a fourth series.
-However they would ditch the tent and release big budget car specials, on staggered dates rather than regular episodes.
+However they would retire the tent format and instead focus on large budget car specials, on staggered dates rather than regular episodes.